Amkette: Multimedia devices

-The company has a range of multimedia devices that work on Android platforms and can be connected to a TV.
+The company manufactures multimedia devices that work on Android platforms and can be connected to a TV.
 Amkette began development and marketing of media players in late 2009, by introducing the Flash TV 720p media player.
 In early 2011 the company launched FlashTV HD 1080p, which was a Full HD media player.
 In mid-2012, the company launched a new media player called Amkette EvoTV, which was again a Full HD mediapPlayer powered by Android.
-All these devices support almost every audio and video format.